-Honestly the two words together make no one excited.
-But actually skin texture is a major issue for a lot of folx so it’s worth unpacking what exactly it is and a few tips to see massive improvements.
+Skin texture.
+Honestly, the two words together make no one excited.
+But how to improve skin texture and how to get rid of textured skin are major issues for a lot of folx so it’s worth unpacking.
+A few simple changes can help you to see massive improvements to uneven skin texture!

 First, what is skin texture?